Control of U.S. Congress in play in votes in seven states

 Residents of New York City’s Staten Island borough will decide whether to give Republican Michael Grimm, fresh off a prison term for tax fraud, a chance to return to Congress, three years after he resigned after pleading guilty.

-Grimm, a bombastic former FBI agent known for once threatening to toss a television reporter off a balcony, has traded barns with incumbent Republican Representative Dan Donovan, the borough’s former district attorney, over who is a stauncher Trump supporter.
+Grimm, a bombastic former FBI agent known for once threatening to toss a television reporter off a balcony, has traded barbs with incumbent Republican Representative Dan Donovan, the borough’s former district attorney, over who is a stauncher Trump supporter.

 Both invoked the president in an effort to drive voter turnout on Tuesday.